fleitao/the-8x8-collection/README.md

 In this repository, I'm collecting some of the scripts, apps and code samples I've built to demonstrate the capabilities of [8x8 CPaaS](https://developer.8x8.com/).
 There's much more on my hard drive, but these simple examples should help you understand the structure of the SDKs/APIs and build more complex applications.

-* sms-simple-2-way:
+* **sms-simple-2-way**: Using the 8x8 SMS API to send and receive text messages
-* whatsapp-airline-simple-2-way
+* **whatsapp-airline-simple-2-way**: An airline bot service for customer care over WhatsApp
-* automation-ping-pong
+* **automation-ping-pong**: Using the Automation API for simple SMS auto-reply
-* automation-sms-menu
+* **automation-sms-menu**: Auto-reply SMS service that digests user input answers
-* jaas-virtual-events
+* **jaas-virtual-events**: simulating a virtual events page using Jitsi as a Service

 ## SDKs and APIs Covered